donno2048/CITUR-L/README.md

 5. run the command `docker run -ti ubuntu`

-6. run the command `apt-get update && DEBIAN_FRONTEND="noninteractive" apt-get install tzdata -y && apt-get install git -y && apt-get install sudo -y && git clone https://github.com/donno2048/CITUR-L.git && cd CITUR-L/ && yes | sudo bash ./init.sh` it might ask you to enter your [pygame](https://www.pygame.org/) username and password you may pass the pygame acount I created for this: username: CITURL password: mypythoniso
+6. run the command `apt-get update && DEBIAN_FRONTEND="noninteractive" apt-get install tzdata -y && apt-get install git -y && apt-get install sudo -y && git clone https://github.com/donno2048/CITUR-L.git && cd CITUR-L/ && yes | sudo bash ./init.sh`

 (to paste in the docker you need to right-click)

-7. use some linux commands to send _Rosehip.iso_ to yourself somehow
+7. use some linux commands to send _Rosehip.iso_ to yourself somehow (it's under the _build_ folder)

 see _DOCKER.md_ for details of how to build it from my docker image